PranjalKumarSingh/SkillIndiaApp/README.md

 # team-divergents
-this repository is created for competetion of smart India Hackathon
+this repository is created for Skill India App